Mediterranean Diet for Menopause-is this really the best diet for you?

 Read more about menopause and cholesterol here.

-The Mediterranean diet can help.
-Studies show it’s linked to better bone mineral density and less age-related bone loss.
+The Mediterranean diet supports all of these and has been linked to better bone mineral density and less age-related bone loss.

 Think of your bones like a savings account.
 Every time you eat calcium-rich foods or do weight-bearing exercise, you’re making a deposit for stronger bones later.